konrad-jamrozik/droidmate/BUILDING.md

 ## Local build requirements ##

-To be able to build DroidMate on your local machine, you will need JDK, Android SDK with Android 4 and 6, Apache Ant, gnuplot 4+ with 'pdf' terminal and some environment variables set to appropriate values.
+To be able to build DroidMate on your local machine, you will need JDK, Android SDK with Android 4 and 6, Apache Ant, gnuplot 4+ with `pdf` terminal and some environment variables set to appropriate values.

 To configure your local setup, do the following: